 9 INDUCTION

-10 TRAINING
+10 TRAINING and TEACHING

-10.1 Staff employed in school
+10.1 All school staff training

 10.2 Third-party contractors

-10.3 Teaching about safeguarding
+10.3 Teaching children about safeguarding

-11 ONLINE SAFETY
+11 Online safety

-11.1 Youth produced sexual imagery/'Sexting'

-11.2 What is youth produced sexual imagery?
-30
+11.1 Technology

+11.2 Areas of risk

+11.3 Sharing of nudes/seminudes imagery/videos

-11.3 What types of incidents are covered by this policy?
+11.4 What types of incidents are covered by this policy

-11.4 Disclosure
+11.5 Disclosure

-11.5 Handling incidents
+11.6 Handling of incidents

-12 PRIVATE FOSTERING
+12 Private fostering409

 12.1 What is private fostering?

 12.2 Why does your Local Authority Children's Services need to know?

-12.3 Timescales for informing the Local Authority
+12.3 Timescales for informing the Local Authority 40

-13 LOOKED AFTER CHILDREN
+13 Looked After Children (and those previously looked after)41

-14 HOST FAMILIES
+14 Host families43

-14.1 When might this happen?
+14.1 When might this happen?43

 14.2 What is the responsibility of the school?

 14.3 Suitability of adults in UK host families for homestay arranged by the school

-14.4 Private arrangements
+14.4 Private arrangements 43

 14.5 Background checking for adults in homestay arrangements

-14.6 Volunteer DBS check
+14.6 Volunteer DBS check 43

 14.7 Suitability of adults in host families abroad

 14.8 During the visit

-14.9 Additional action for extended homestays 34

-14.10 Sponsored International students (Tier 4 child visas) 34
+14.9 Additional action for extended homestays 44 14.10 Sponsored International students (Tier 4 child visas) 44 15 C HILD ON CHILD abuse46 15.1 What is child on child abuse?
+15.11 Protected Characteristics45 15.2 What role does gender and sexual orientation play?

-15 PEER ON PEER ABUSE

-15.1 What is peer on peer abuse?
-35

-15.2 What role does gender play?
-36

 15.3 When does behaviour become abusive?
-36

-15.4 How can I identify victims of peer on peer abuse?
-36

-15.5 Are some children particularly vulnerable to abusing or being abused by their peers?
-37

-15.6 How prevalent is peer on peer abuse?
-37

-15.7 abusir What should I do if I suspect either that a child may be being abused, or that a child may be ng others?
-37

-15.8 How will the DSL respond to concerns of peer on peer abuse?
-37

-15.9 How does the school raise awareness of, and reduce the risk, of peer on peer abuse?
-38

-16 SEXUAL VIOLENCE AND SEXUAL HARASSMENT BETWEEN CHILDREN3 38

-16.1 Upskirting 39

-17 SIGNPOSTING TO FURTHER INFORMATION4 40

-18 LOW LEVEL CONCERNS 40

-18.1 Code of Conduct 41

-18.2 Our Low Level Concern Policy (including self-reporting) 41

-18.3 What is a low level concern, including those that are self-reports?
-41
+15.4 How can I identify victims of child on child abuse?
+47 15.5 Are some children particularly vulnerable to abusing or being abused by their peers?
+47 15.6 How prevalent is child on child abuse?
+48 15.7 What should I do if I suspect either that a child may be being abused, or that a child may be abusing others?
+15.8 How will the DSL respond to concerns of child on child abuse?
+15.9 How does the school raise awareness of, and reduce the risk, of child on child abuse?
+50 16 S Sexual Violence and Sexual Harassment between Children 16.1 Sexual Violence 16.2 Sexual Harassment 16.21 Upskirting52 16.3 Who perpetuates sexual violence and/or harassment53 16.4 Handling incidents of sexual violence and/or sexual harassment 16.5 Our schools approach54 17 S Signposting to further information 56 18 L ow level concerns 18.1 Code of Conduct 18.2 Our Low Level Concern Policy (including self-reporting)58 18.3 What is a low level concern, including those that are self-reports?
 18.4 What should I do if I have one?
-42

-18.5 How will my low level concern be handled (including self-report)?
-42

-18.6 What records will be kept?
-42

-19 STAF ALLEGATIONS OF ABUSE MADE AGAINST TEACHERS AND OTHER SCHOO F, INCLUDING AGENCY STAFF4

-19.1 What is an allegation?
-43

-19.2 What should I do if I have an allegation?
-43

-19.3 Duties as an employer and an employee 43

-19.4 Dealing with an allegation 44

-19.5 Suspension of an employee 45

-19.6 Support for employees 47

-19.7 Timescales 47